BriantOliveira/Personal-Notebook/cs3-week1.md

   * Reset swap counter is 0
   * Look at each adjacent pair
     * If two adjacent elements are not in order, swap them and add one to the swap counter.
+* To know if the list is in order you set the counter back to 0 and check each adjacent pair - if the counter remains 0 means that the list is completely sorted.

+* Worse-case scenario: The array is in reverse order; we have to "bubble" each of the_ n elements_ all the way across the array, and since we can only fully bubble one element into position per pass, we must do this _n times_.
+O\(n^2\)
+* Best-case scenario: The array is already perfectly sorted, and we make no swap on the first pass. Ω\(n\)